cosmos/cosmos-sdk/CONTRIBUTING.md

 For instance, to create a fork and work on a branch of it, I would:

-- Create the fork on github, using the fork button.
+- Create the fork on GitHub, using the fork button.
 - Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/cosmos/cosmos-sdk`)
 - `git remote rename origin upstream`
 - `git remote add origin git@github.com:rigeyrigerige/cosmos-sdk.git`